-So, what does it actually mean to be introverted or extroverted?
-Introverts recharge by spending time alone and lose energy from being around people for long periods of time or large crowds.
+I guess that’s decent company, no?
+So, then what does it actually mean to be introverted or extroverted?
+Well, introverts tend to recharge by spending time alone and lose energy from being around people for long periods of time or large crowds.
 Extroverts recharge by being around other people and they feed off the energy of a group.
-It is important for nurses to understand where we fall so we can better understand our body and mind.
-It will help you determine how you need to recharge in between shifts or on days off– an essential for preventing burnout.

 The more that I think about it, the more it made sense though.
 We do spend all our time around others and when I get to my car, I thoroughly enjoy the quiet drive home talking to my girlfriend or listening to music and then laying in bed without the sound of telemetry alarms, call bells, or my work phone constantly going off.

 Now, it’s time to find out which one you are!
 Here’s the survey we took that was also a part of Susan Cain’s work, “Quiet: The Power of Introverts”– give it a try!